practable/pocket-vna-two-port/README.md

 # go-pocketvna

-A golang-based web service for the pocketvna.com](https://pocketvna.com/) vector network analyser, with an automated one-port calibration facility provided by additional RF hardware, for use with the open-source [practable.io](https://practable.io] remote lab ecosystem.
+A golang-based web service for the pocketvna.com](https://pocketvna.com/) vector network analyser, with an automated two-port calibration facility provided by additional RF hardware, for use with the open-source [practable.io](https://practable.io] remote lab ecosystem.
 The user interface is similar to [this](https://github.com/dpreid/pidui), although not yet publically released by the developer (coming soon!)

+Status: in development.
+Prototype has passed measurement quality check, and firmware has been updated to two-ports.
+Now need bringing together and testing again.

 ## Two port set up